nyxnor/onionwash/README.md

+# Onion-Wash - sanitize tor configuration files

+If you don't clean your onions, you might only see half of a worm after a bite.

+## onion-parser

+Wrapper aroung tor option --verify config to parse configuration files and verify if they are valid.

+Also shows the order the files were parsed and their options if being verbose.

-# vitor - safely edit tor configuration files
+## vitor- safely edit tor configuration files

 [![demo](https://asciinema.org/a/463445.svg)](https://asciinema.org/a/463445?autoplay=1)

-## Architecture
+### Architecture

 Vitor is a Vi for tor configuration files to be edited in a save manner.
 It creates a copy of the file you wish to edit, lock the file from being edited in another instance.